wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Look at date/timestamps on files.
+-   Look at date/timestamps on files.
 Every file on a modern computer system has a date & time associated with it showing when it was created or last changed.
 On a properly running system, most of the system files will have date/timestamps from months or even years